How to claim your share of the $700M Equifax breach settlement

 7 best Prime Day shopping tips: Master these to snag the best deals on July 15.

-Discuss: Equifax breach: See if you’re eligible, how to file a claim and see how much you’ll get
+Discuss: Equifax breach: how to see if you’re eligible, file a claim and see how much you’ll get

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.